google/asylo-site/scripts/README.md

 builds the documentation (unless given `-n` or `--nodocs`), and then builds the site in a docker container (unless given `-j` or `--nojekyll`).

+A `Dockerfile` is provided that builds a container image with the needed dependencies to run this script.

 To build documentation for the Asylo SDK already stored in `/opt/asylo/sdk`, run
 ```bash